pocky/Starter/README.md

 config.vm.network :forwarded_port, guest: 35729, host: 35729
 ```

-__How to use__
+__How to work with assets?__

-- SSH the VirtualMachine and `cd /var/www/starter`.
 - Run `npm install`
 - Run `gulp`
+- Run `bower update`

-And if you want to make css or javascript :
+And if you want to manage gulp in your browser:
 - Run `gulp-devtools`.

 In the Gulp Chrome panel, Run the `watch` task in background and start your job.
-When your done, run `gulp --production` for bulding your assets.
+When your done, run `gulp --production` for building your assets.

 Black Standard Edition
 ======================